CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

-By using the `rewrite` outside the `case`-block, Idris knows that the names are the same, but that the numbers might not be; i.e. that the numbers are the only plausible difference.
+By using the `rewrite` outside the `case`-block, Idris knows that the names are the same, but that the numbers might not be; i.e. that the numbers are the only possible difference.
 This makes for slightly nicer logic/reasoning in my opinion (although, as we'll see shortly, it doesn't technically matter).
 If we'd used the `rewrite` _inside_ the `case`-block, we'd get:

 ```idris
 mnNumbersDiffer : MN x i = MN y j -> Void
 ```

-Here, although _we_, the human, know that we're under a `(Yes prfXY)`-case, we have never actually told Idris that/told Idris what that means, so it doesn't know that the strings `x` and `y` are the same and that only `i` and `j` might differ.
+Here, although _we_, the human, know that we're under a `(Yes prfXY)`-case, we have never actually applied that to the terms we're working with, so Idris doesn't know that the strings `x` and `y` are the same and that only `i` and `j` might differ.

-If we now lift both the holes (using `<localleader> l`), making sure to lift these all the way above the `DecEq Name` declaration,  we'll get some useful lemma types from which we can generate definitions:
+If we now lift both the holes, making sure to lift these all the way above the `DecEq Name` declaration, we'll get some useful lemma types from which we can generate definitions:

 ```idris
 mnNumbersDiffer : x = y -> (i = j -> Void) -> MN y i = MN y j -> Void